itserr-resilience/wp3-sw-criterion/CriterionDeveloperGuide.md

 ## 5. Electron Configuration

 ### Security Configuration

+The main document views and most child windows use the following security settings.
+Helper windows such as the loader and tooltip use different settings because they render inline HTML without a preload bridge.

 | Setting            | Value   | Rationale                         |
 | ------------------ | ------- | --------------------------------- |